htool/ESP32_Precision-9_compass_CMPS14/README.md

 ### What's half working
  - Deviation calibration routine.
 The stop/finsihed signal works, but processing the outcome is still missing.
 This routine process should build a boat specific deviation table.
- - Auto calibration mode is recognised, but not used yet.
+ - Auto calibration mode is recognised,
+   - Off, means....
+Off, no autocalibration
+   - On, means Autocalibration on for Gyro, Accelerometer and Magnetometer
+   - Locked, means Off, no autocalibration.
+Save calibration profile
+   - Auto, means Autocalibration off for Gyro and Accelerometer.
+On for Magnetometer

 ### What's not working
  - Actual creation of the deviation table, which from what I understand can be done using Fourier transformation on the data from the 390 deg circle.